HenrikStiernstedt/Quiz/README.md

   - [x] Based on majority rules answer
   - [ ] (with possible override?).
   - [ ] Multiple correct answers.
+  - [ ] Option to delay showing the answer area and starting the timer until teh question is read.

 * [ ] New public score board and question display.
   This one is supposed to be streamed online or just let everyone have surf to the page